HitheshSampathi/spring-boot-demo/README.md

 # spring-boot-demo
- This is used to demo spring boot using H2 and Rest APis
+ This project is used to demo spring boot using H2 and Rest APis